Esri/storymap-cascade/README.md

 #### Where is the data stored?
 The Cascade data are stored in a Web Application Item in ArcGIS Online or Portal for ArcGIS.
 This include the narrative content, reference to the webmap(s), webscene(s), picture(s), video(s), web page(s) and the settings.

-The image and videos that you include in your story using the builder are not copied in ArcGIS Online except if you upload them through the ArcGIS option.
+The image and videos that you include in your story using the builder are not copied in ArcGIS Online unless you upload them through the ArcGIS option.
 You have to make sure that those medias that are stored on other services are and will remain accessible to your audience.

 #### Can I deploy Cascade on Portal for ArcGIS?
 Cascade is not included in Portal for ArcGIS.
 We are planning to include it in Portal for ArcGIS 10.5.1.